ClojureBridge/clojurebridge.github.io/README.md

 ## Workshops
 Jekyll has posts and we decided to make a workshop a post for convenience.
 Every post has its own markdown file.
 So just head over, create a new workshop post and send us a pull request.

+## Issues
+We collect issues about things we still need to do.
+Please let us know in the issue if you want to start working on it.

 ## Contact
 If you have any questions please don't hesitate to contact us at <info@clojurebridge.org>.